solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ### Why doesn't destructuring work with props or stores?

-With props and store objects, reactivity is tracked on property access: when you call `props.whatever` within a _tracking scope_ (like a JSX template or an effect), it tells Solid to keep track of that context and update it when the
+With props and store objects, reactivity is tracked on property access.

-prop changes.
-Because of this, it's important to be mindful of when you're making that property access.
-If you access the property within a template or an effect, the template will rerender or the effect will rerun when that property changes.
+If you access the property within a _tracking scope_ like a template or an effect, the template will rerender or the effect will rerun when that property changes.

 By destructuring, you're effectively accessing properties at that point in time.